-But today what I really wanna talk about is a new book from my girl Cassy Joy Garcia of the blog Fed & Fit.
+But today what I really wanna talk about is a new book from Cassy Joy Garcia of the blog Fed & Fit.

 The book is also called Fed & Fit and it is the most beautiful paleo cookbook I’ve ever seen.
 It has over 175 amazing recipes but I think my favorite part is the 28-day plan.